IndicKangaroo/IBVAP/docs/DEVELOPMENT_LOG.md

 `GET /data/evidence/{file}` (the exact path/URL shape the frontend constructs) → correctly annotated image served.

+## Vehicle type + color classification — done

+Two related but distinct pieces of work, from a single "classify vehicles with colors and type" ask.

+**Type** was mostly latent, not new modeling work: `Detector` and `Tracker` were both independently collapsing car/motorcycle/bus/truck (COCO ids 2/3/5/7) into one generic `"vehicle"` string.
+The model was already distinguishing them; the code was throwing that away.
+Fixed by extracting the mapping into a single shared module, `vision/coco_classes.py` (`classify_coco_id()`, `is_vehicle()`), removing the duplicated logic from both `Detector` and `Tracker` rather than fixing it twice.

+**This had one genuine landmine**: `anpr/engine.py`'s trigger check was `if obj.cls != "vehicle": continue` — a hardcoded string compare that would have silently stopped ANPR from ever triggering the moment `cls` became `"car"`/`"truck"`/etc. Caught by grepping for every `"vehicle"` string comparison across the codebase before considering the type change done, not discovered later by ANPR mysteriously producing zero results.
+Fixed to use the new `is_vehicle()` helper.

+**Color** is genuinely new: `anpr/color_classifier.py`, classical HSV-bucket thresholding (white/black/gray + 6 hues), same reasoning as the plate localizer — no pretrained color-classifier model was reachable from this build environment, and for a bounded set of common vehicle colors this is a legitimate scope, not a placeholder.
+Runs on every triggered vehicle (cheap enough not to need its own gate, unlike OCR), riding along on the ANPR checkpoint's existing trigger.

+**Verification, including a real bug caught by testing on real footage instead of stopping at synthetic swatches:**
+1. All 9 solid synthetic color swatches (white, black, gray, red, orange, yellow, green, blue, purple) classified correctly at 100% confidence — confirms the hue-bucket boundaries themselves are sound.
+2. First real-footage test: the known-white van in the sample clip was misclassified as **orange**.
+Investigating (viewing the actual crop, not just the numbers) showed the bug was in the *test* — a hand-guessed bounding box that captured mostly the reddish-brick building behind the van, not the van itself.
+Not a classifier bug.
+3. Re-ran using the *actual* tracker-produced bounding box instead of a guessed one: van correctly classified white (74% confidence), a second vehicle correctly blue (70% — visually confirmed as a fair, not slam-dunk, call on a genuinely pale bluish-teal car, which is exactly what a moderate confidence score should look like).
+4. Full backend round-trip: real pipeline → `POST /api/anpr` → SQLite
+   → `GET /api/anpr` — `vehicle_type`/`vehicle_color`/
+   `vehicle_color_confidence` confirmed present and correct all the way through, not just at the Python-object level.
+5. Frontend `ANPRTable.jsx` updated with Type and Color columns (a color swatch dot, not just text) and rebuilt clean.

+Updated for consistency in the same pass: `FRONTEND_BLUEPRINT.md`'s API reference and TypeScript interfaces, and `CommandCenterReference.jsx`'s mock data (both still said `"vehicle"` and were now factually wrong about the real API shape).

 ## Remaining optional work

 Everything in the original guide's core MVP (Phases 0–5) plus the